Jundeb/Spring-2022-group-project/README.md

 We used Heroku for hosting projects backend so all of us could use the same database.

 ### Card reader
-Only physical device (excluding copmuter) we used was Olimex- card reader (Olimex MOD-RFID125 USB).
+Only physical device we used (excluding computer) was Olimex- card reader (Olimex MOD-RFID125 USB).
 ![](images/Olimex.png)